California Court Records

 Vendors generally charge a service fee to complete each transaction.
 It typically takes between 1 and 3 days for the money to reflect in the inmate’s account.
 Note, funds sent by family or friends electronically via these vendors are credited into an inmate’s trust account or charged against restitution payments.

 However, using Lock Box to send money to an inmate does not require a fee.
 Individuals sending money using Lock Box are required to complete a Money Order Deposit Form.
-Indicate the amount to be sent on the form, subject to a maximum sum of $999.99 per transaction.
-Ensure to make the fund payable to “JPay,” and mail the completed form to:
+On the form, indicate the amount to be sent, subject to a maximum sum of $999.99 per transaction.

 JPay